pytorch/pytorch/torch/csrc/jit/JIT-AUTOCAST.md

 For some operations, autocast needs to [promote to the widest argument type][3].
 When the concrete types are not available, the current implementation will conservatively inject a promotion even when it may not be needed.
-It may also incorrectly cast float64 (double) types to float32.

-#### Support for Tensor with int or double types

-Currently, we don't handle Tensor instances with a dtype which is not `torch.float16` or `torch.float32` (when the concrete Tensor type is not available we assume `dtype=torch.float32`).
-No diagnostic is issued.

 #### Missing autocast policies